JoeyGiordano/JG-PlayerController/README.md

 PlayerCam (and corresponding script) - easy way to manage the five cameras FirstPersonPlayerCam (and corresponding script) - a first person camera with lerp based tilt and fov changing ThirdPersonPlayerCam (and corresponding script) - easy way to manage the 4 third person camera.
 Uses cinemachine.
 Easy to create new cameras

+--- REPO ORGANIZATION ---
+This repo contains four different versions of the player controller, each with its own corresponding project (they're small files, don't worry).
+The player controllers are made for either the Built In Render Pipeline or the Universal Render Pipeline, and either with or without the extra six movement states.
+The folders, packages, and projects are labelled accordingly.
+The URP and Builtin folders also both contain a testing terrain package for that render pipeline.
+Note: If you make modifications in one pipeline and realize you want to use the other pipeline, it's fairly simple to switch it over guided by the compiler errors.

 --- ASSETS ORGANIZATION ---
 > Player